Sheshadrinath/url-shortner/README.md

 	"expiryDate": "<expiry>"
 }
 ```
+#### Validations

-**PS:** While adding an item, if there is a mapping already either by key or by value, then the existing item is returned.
+1. While adding a mapping, if there is a mapping already either by key or by value, then the existing item is returned.
+2. While adding a mapping, if the expiry date is mentioned and if it is older than current date time, then error thrown with status code 400.
+3. While adding a mapping, if the value is not present in the JSON data, then error 400 is thrown.

 ![Image of add mapping](https://github.com/Sheshadrinath/url-shortner/blob/master/resources/images/Add%20Mapping.png?raw=true)